WinToGo-LZP/wintogo-lzp.github.io/README.md

 On the Line page, select a specific station to report the station.
 Click the play button to listen to the audio of the newspaper station online.
 If you want to download the newspaper audio, click the download button.
+Currently, Line 1, Line 3, Line 12 and Line 13 are available, so stay tuned!
+Android users can download the Android launcher .

 Contributions & Feedback